Online Anxiety Support Groups

 Anxiety treatment and support groups

-Many therapists will encourage their patients to seek out support groups early on in their treatment plan, while others might not mention the possibility at all.
-This is likely due to a simple personality difference and, in some cases, a lack of awareness of the many resources now available to people with mood disorders and other forms of anxiety.
-Even if your therapist does not expressly encourage you to visit an anxiety support group, enlisting the support of like-minded people who are either living with anxiety or who have overcome anxiety in the past can give you a sense of hope and accomplishment even amid fear and uncertainty.
+Many therapists will encourage their patients to try support groups early on in their treatment plan, while others might not mention the possibility at all.
+Even if your therapist does not expressly encourage you to use anxiety support groups, enlisting the support of people who are either living with anxiety or who have overcome anxiety in the past can give you a sense of hope and accomplishment even amid fear and uncertainty.

-Although anxiety support groups should never take the place of therapy, they can be invaluable when engaging in a treatment plan with a licensed mental health professional; engaging with others who have been in your shoes can make you feel less alone and can remove the isolation that so often accompanies any mental illness or disorder-isolation that can increase symptoms and worsen outcomes.
+Although anxiety support groups should never take the place of therapy, and can not be used for medical advice, diagnosis, or treatment, they can be invaluable when engaging in a treatment plan with a licensed mental health professional; engaging with others who have been in your shoes can make you feel less alone and can remove the isolation that so often accompanies any mental illness or disorder-isolation that can increase symptoms and worsen outcomes.
+Online peer groups, although not useful for diagnosis, can offer advice and a place to relate to others who have had similar experiences.

 The role of support in anxiety treatment

 Few phrases are as life-giving and soothing, as "That happens to me too!” when you have divulged something of which you are embarrassed or ashamed.
 Mutual support amid anxiety treatment can be a powerful determiner in whether therapy is effective.
-It can also play a role in how long treatment must be actively engaged to see lasting results.
+Support groups can also play a role in how long treatment must take place to see lasting results.
+Online support groups can offer you support when you lack other sources of it in your life.

 Mental health experts have long acknowledged the importance of having a solid, reliable support system in all areas of your life.
 Whether that support system is comprised of a spouse, loved ones, or the closest friends you have, this social reinforcement can make all the difference in achieving health goals and having resilience against setbacks.